Webhooks API

 4. Risk notification

-When a FP1 order is confirmed, Simba will send a risk assessment notification with the assessment resolution so that the merchant can integrate this resolution in their order management system or take automatic actions depending on the risk_level.
+When an FP1 order is confirmed, seQura sends a risk assessment notification.
+You can integrate this into your order management system or take automatic actions based on risk_level.

 Protocol definition